top of page

 5 years old

-Our Preschool room can hold up to 14 children.
+Our Preschool room currently is at full compacity.
 The ratio in this room is 1 adult to 7 children.
-Our curriculum from Creative Curriculum for Preschool is developmentally appropriate for preschoolers.
-The lead teacher is Justina Mead.
-Justina creates a lesson plan every week designed to meet the age and needs of her children.
+The lead teacher Allison Copeland also uses curriculum from Bright Wheel for Preschool.
+This Curriculum is developmentally appropriate skill building.
+Lesson plans are designed to meet the age and stages of her children.
 We can accommodate 14 pre-schoolers.

 Having fun with sensory play, building a marble run, and homemade play dough.